COMP2521UNSW/2521-docker-image/docs/setup/Linux.md

 2. Install the [Docker Engine](https://docs.docker.com/engine/install/#supported-platforms).
-   Be sure you are installing the engine, and not the desktop app (which will not work with the given scripts).
+   Be sure you are installing the engine, and not the desktop app (which will likely not work with the given scripts).

 3. Ensure your user is a member of the docker group by running `sudo gpasswd -a $USER docker`.